blues/app-accelerators/30-indoor-air-quality-and-gas-leak/README.md

 ### Quickstart

-Follow the [Sparrow Quickstart](https://dev.blues.io/quickstart/sparrow-quickstart/) to get your Sparrow reference node paired with the gateway and associated with the Notehub project you just created.
-Note also that we'll only need one reference node for this project, so you don't need to pair both nodes that came with the dev kit.
+Follow the [Sparrow Quickstart](https://dev.blues.io/quickstart/sparrow-quickstart/) pair your Sparrow reference node with the gateway and associate it with the Notehub project you just created.
+Note also that you only need one reference node for this project, so you don't need to pair both nodes that came with the dev kit.
 Make sure that you use the ProductUID generated in [Notehub Setup](#notehub-setup) when it comes time to issue the `hub.set` command in the quickstart.

-After you've completed the quickstart, leave the Notecarrier and essentials board powered and connected.
-These two devices will act as our gateway to Notehub, and we won't need to touch them again.
-The rest of this guide will focus on the reference node.
+After you've completed the quickstart, leave the Notecarrier and Sparrow Essentials board powered and connected.
+These two devices will act as our gateway to Notehub, and you won't need to touch them again.
+The rest of this guide will focus on the Sparrow Reference Sensor node.

 ### Air Quality Sensor Connection

-This solution makes use of the ENS160 sensor board, which measures Indoor Air Quality.
+This solution makes use of the ENS160 sensor board, which measures indoor air quality.
 Connect the ENS160 sensor to the Sparrow Reference Sensor board using the Qwiic cable:

 1. Insert one end of the Qwiic cable into the port labelled Qwiic on the Sparrow Reference Sensor board
-2. Insert the other end of the Qwiic cable into one of the Qwiic sockets on the ENS160 sensor board.
+2. Insert the other end of the Qwiic cable into either of the Qwiic sockets on the ENS160 sensor board.

 With the Sparrow Reference Sensor powered on, you will see a red LED light up on the ENS160 board, indicating that it is receiving power.
+To improve battery life, you may wish to cut the LED jumper to disable the LED.
+For more details, see the "LED Jumper" section in the [Sparkfun ENS160 Qwiic Hookup Guide](https://learn.sparkfun.com/tutorials/sparkfun-indoor-air-quality-sensor---ens160-qwiic-hookup-guide).

-### Firmware
+## Firmware

-In this section we will build the Indoor Air Quality firmware and flash it to the reference node.
+This section shows how you build the Indoor Air Quality firmware and flash it to the reference node.

-1. First, we need to pull in some dependencies needed by the firmware to compile.
+1. You will need to fetch the dependencies required by the firmware.
 After cloning this repository, run these commands: `git submodule update --init 30-indoor-air-quality-and-gas-leak/firmware/note-c` and `git submodule update --init 30-indoor-air-quality-and-gas-leak/firmware/sparrow-lora`.
-This will pull in the `note-c` and `sparrow-lora` submodules that this project depends on.
+This will fetch the `note-c` and `sparrow-lora` submodules that this project depends on.

 2. Connect the STLINK-V3MINI to your development PC with a USB A to micro USB cable.